Elevation: | 7,955 ft |

 Description

 There is fairly solid rock throughout the valley, especially at the developed crags.
-Holy Water sports some fine alpine granite up Cottonwood Pass road west of town.
-The area contains 8-10 developed cliffs, including Bob's Rock, The tunnels area, Pumpstation, Split Rock, Elephant Rock, Davis Face, Holy Water, Turtle Rock, and Rainbow Rock.
-With the exception of Davis Face, all of these crags top out at about 50-100 feet.
-Davis Face, a large, west-facing cliff about 10 miles from town, stands at about 400-500 feet.
-Also, some great bouldering is found on the west side of Rainbow Rock.
-Routes range from 5.5 to 5.12.
+Also great year round bouldering is found all throughout the valley.
+Routes range from 5.5 to 5.13, and boulder problems range from v0-v11.
 The majority of the routes in the valley are bolted face routes, while some good traditional routes do exist.
 Although many of the routes in the valley are bolted, one would be wise to carry some traditional gear to supplement.
-A few topropes are available at Bob's Rock and Rainbow Rock.
+A few toprope options are available at Bob's Rock.

 Ice climbing can be found here.